scala/scala3/docs/docs/reference/symmetric-meta-programming.md

 ## Conclusion

-Meta-programming always made my head hurt (I believe that's the same for many people).
+Meta-programming always made my head hurt (I believe that’s the same for many people).
 But with explicit `Expr/Type` types and quotes and splices it has become downright pleasant.
 The method I was following was to first define the underlying quoted or unquoted types using